Welcome To BLUE STAR RECOVERY

 Blue Star Recovery is Here for You

 If you or a loved one are looking for dual diagnosis treatment in New Jersey, look no further than our treatment center.
-Our team provides you with all the tools you need to overcome both addiction and mental health disorders.
+Our team provides you with all the tools you need to overcome both substance use and mental health disorders.
 It can be a stressful and painful situation, but with the right help, you and your loved ones can start living the life you deserve.
 Don’t wait any longer, give us a call today to learn more about our dual diagnosis treatment program in New Jersey and start living the life you deserve.